-Recruitment: Norton brings in David Ben-Meir to grow IP practice.
+LAW: Norton brings in David Ben-Meir to grow IP practice.

 When London’s Norton Rose and Houston’s Fulbright & Jaworski merged in June to form Norton Rose Fulbright, the new firm’s downtown L.A. office was hit with significant exits.
 It quickly lost one-fifth of its attorneys, including the heads of its local health care, and labor and employment groups, to rival firms

 Law: Litigation finance firms court investors to fund commercial cases with potentially hefty rates of return.

 Real Estate: Projects draw ‘low-income’ maps to tap EB-5.

 Critics say developers have mapped out a means to tap a program that was meant to boost low-employment areas.

 Manufacturing: BYD hires Paul Hastings to help with abuse allegations.

 Manufacturing: Electric bus maker BYD hires L.A. law firm to handle accusations of workplace abuse.